PseudoDevs/IamGhost/amd5.md

-Last updated: 2024-04-12 07:15:31
+Last updated: 2024-04-12 07:16:09
-Random Quote: The Lion does not concern itself with the opinions of sheep.  -  Tywin Lannister
+Random Quote: Didn't you notice?
+Those jerks with masks came in and removed the beds of the people who died.
+Make on mistake out there, and yours is next. - Jang Deok-su